julienrbrt/woningfinder/docs/api.md

 ### Subscription

 The payment and the subscription of the plans is managed by Stripe.
+Both plan (Basis and Pro) are defined in the Stripe dashboard.
 Stripe will then confirms that an user has subscribed via the _/stripe-webhook_ webhook endpoint.

 The information returned by Stripe must be the user email address and the payment amount.